GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

    Being confident of his own righteousness, he is glad that he is not like others.

-   - a.
-This is when he must see himself in light of his position or standing in Christ.
+   - This is when he must see himself in light of his position or standing in Christ.

-   - b.
-He needs to be reminded that none of his accomplishments has made him any more justified and holier in God’s sight than before.
+   - He needs to be reminded that none of his accomplishments has made him any more justified and holier in God’s sight than before.

-   - c.
-The good and righteous things he has done, with the strength that God has provided, merely confirms what was already done for him in Christ.
+   - The good and righteous things he has done, with the strength that God has provided, merely confirms what was already done for him in Christ.

 2. On the other hand, when an individual begins to be lazy in his actual sanctification, it is short distance from there to return to unhealthy and unproductive lifestyle.